Choaib-ELMADI/sliding-gates-mechanism/README.md

 ## Contents

 - **3D Models**: STL files for the sliding doors mechanism, designed for 3D printing.
-- **Programs**: Control logic for the gates' open/close timing and operation.
+- **Programs**: Control logic for single and multiple gates' open/close timing and operation.
-- **Documentation**: Circuit diagrams and technical specifications for the mechanism.
+- **Docs**: Includes the specifications document for the competition.

 ## Mechanism Overview